danielgallardo/serverless-typescript-monorepo/README.md

 You'll have `jest` tests out of the box.

 ## Reasons
-In a big project at some point it is nessesery to split logic into multiple stacks and deploy as separate services.
+In a big project at some point, it is necessary to split logic into multiple stacks and deploy as separate services.
-It gives further separation of concerns and allows to update individual stacks separatly.
+It gives further separation of concerns and allows to update individual stacks separately.

 This project has a [main service](serverless.yml) that holds only shared resources that can be reused across the services like dynamoDB tables and APIGateway resources and functional services, like [users](src/users/serverless.yml),

 that hold business logic.
-This approach not only allows to easely add and remove individual services but also reuse existing resources for stages.
-It is very usefull if you have existing dynamoDB tables in production.
+This approach not only allows to easily add and remove individual services but also reuse existing resources for stages.
+It is very useful if you have existing dynamoDB tables in production.

 ## Configuration
 Change [config.yml](config.yml) to reflect your configurations

-#### 1. Install serverless framework
+#### 1. Install the serverless framework
 `yarn global add serverless`

 #### 2. Install dependencies